caninecrew/ai_newsletter/README.md

 # AI Newsletter Project

-A Python-based automated newsletter system that aggregates, summarizes, and delivers personalized AI and technology news via email.
+A Python-based automated newsletter system that aggregates, summarizes, and delivers personalized AI and technology news via email, with web-hosted archives.

 ## Overview